pagkly/Zed/Investopedia3/How to Use Required Rate of Return – RRR to Evaluate Stocks.md

 For capital projects, RRR is useful in determining whether to pursue one project versus another.
 The RRR is what's needed to go ahead with the project although some projects might not meet the RRR but are in the long-term best interests of the company.

 Inflation must also be factored into RRR analysis.
-The RRR on a stock is the minimum rate of return on a stock that an investor considers acceptable, taking into account their [cost of capital](https://www.investopedia.com/ask/answers/020415/what-difference-between-cost-capital-and-required-return.asp), inflation and the return available on other investments.
+The RRR on a stock is the minimum rate of return on a stock that an investor considers acceptable, taking into account their [[cost of capital]](https://www.investopedia.com/ask/answers/020415/what-difference-between-cost-capital-and-required-return.asp), inflation and the return available on other investments.

 For example, if inflation is 3% per year, and the equity risk premium over the risk-free return (using a U.S. Treasury bill which returns 3%), then an investor might require a return of 9% per year to make the stock investment worthwhile.
 This is because a 9% return is really a 6% return after inflation, which means the investor would not be rewarded for the risk they were taking.
 They would receive the same risk-adjusted return by investing in the 3% yielding Treasury bill, which would have a zero real rate of return after adjusting for inflation.